LESBAT-HEIG-VD/EcoDynElec/docs/examples/with_spreadsheet.rst

 Initialization
 --------------

-To download and install ``ecodynelec`` to being used as a python package, the user is referred to either the `getting started tutorial <https://ecodynelec.readthedocs.io/en/latest/examples/getting_started.html>`__.
+To download and install EcoDynElec to being used as a python package, the user is referred to either the `getting started tutorial <https://ecodynelec.readthedocs.io/en/latest/examples/getting_started.html>`__.

 Configuration
 -------------

-The configuration of ``ecodynelec`` is to be handled in a spreadsheet.
+The configuration of EcoDynElec is to be handled in a spreadsheet.
 Figure 1-3 show the three sections of the spreadsheet used in this example.
 The spreadsheet can be downloaded from the `github repository <https://github.com/LESBAT-HEIG-VD/EcoDynElec/raw/main/examples/Spreadsheet_example.xlsx>`__.